+Venmo: Chime works well with Venmo.
+The process of linking your Chime account to Venmo is similar to that of Zelle.
 Generally speaking, it’s safe to use Venmo with Chime.
 Just be sure to create strong passwords and keep your login details from prying eyes.

-PayPal is another alternative to Zelle.
+PayPal: PayPal is another alternative to Zelle.
 It’s easy to use and secure.
 You still have to connect your PayPal account and your Chime account.

 Cash App: You can use Cash App with Chime, too.
 Unlike Zelle, Using Cash App with Chime will incur a 1.5% transaction fee.